Eviction of housing association starter tenants

-Your housing association can normally start court action once the date in your notice has passed.
+Your housing association can start court action once the date in your notice has passed.

 You will get paperwork from the court including a defence form which should be returned within 14 days.

-With a section 21 eviction, the judge must make a possession order unless the housing association has not followed the right procedure or the section 21 notice is invalid.
+With a section 21 eviction, the judge must make a possession order unless the housing association has not followed the right process or the section 21 notice is invalid.

 Get legal help with the court process.
 An adviser can: